25 Best Google Apps in 2026 to Save Time and Get More Done

 With the help of this keyboard, you can search Google, send GIFs, translate text, or even glide-type on the keyboard.

-It also supports multiple languages at once, offers voice typing that is surprisingly accurate.
+It also supports multiple languages at once and offers voice typing that is surprisingly accurate.
 Gboard learns your style over time, so suggestions get better the more you use it.

 20. Google Arts & Culture